RohitM-IN/manga-crawler-python/README.md

-# Manga Scraper Flask
+# Manga Scaraper API

-This is a simple manga scraper built in python with capablities of bypassing cloudflare thanks to the wonderful package [cloudscraper](https://pypi.org/project/cloudscraper/https:/).
+This is a simple manga scraper made in python.
+It uses flask for API.
+This is not a fail proof but I will try to make it as good so it wont fail any request.

+You can use this as a server to scrape Manga and use the API to implement it in your own application.

+**Libraries used**

+* Brotli
+* Flask
+* beautifulsoup4
+* cloudscraper
+* APScheduler - used to get new free working proxy
+* numpy

 ## Supported Manga Website

 * [X] Asura Scans
 * [X] Reaper Scans
+* [ ] Flamescans.org
+* [ ] Dragontea.ink
+* [ ] Realmscans
 * [ ] Isekai Scans
-* [ ] Flamescans.org
 * [ ] MCReader
 * [ ] FanFox
 * [ ] Manganato